relaycorp/awala-gateway-internet/docs/architecture.md

 [Minio](https://min.io/) is used in development.

-### NATS Streaming

-[NAT Streaming](https://docs.nats.io/nats-streaming-concepts/intro) is used for inter-component communication using asynchronous messaging, when we need messages to be persisted until a subscriber processes them.
-The following channels are used:

-- `internet-parcels`.
-Parcels bound for an internet.
-- `crc-cargo`.
-Cargo received via CRC (e.g., CogRPC) are published here.

 ### Redis

 [Redis PubSub](https://redis.io/docs/interact/pubsub/) is used for inter-component communication using asynchronous messaging, when we don't need messages to be persisted.
 The following channels are used: